jcolomb/gintonic-blog/text/survey_analysis_report2.md

 Researchers spend time every day doing file management on their computers (creating, downloading, naming,  moving,  saving,  copying,  reviewing,  navigating, searching for, sharing, and deleting files and folders).
 While many different initiatives and tools tried to improve file management (using tags, databases and search algorithms), the use of folder tree structure appeared to be unavoidable [@dinneenUbiquitousDigitalFile2020].
-While both reproducible research and data management advocates and experts are advising researchers to design a folder organisation structure ([@LibraryCarpentryLcfairresearch2019], [@theturingwaycommunityTuringWayHandbook2019]), few actually provide examples or attempts to homogenize the structure (but see [@vuorreSharingOrganizingResearch2020] and [@wilsonGoodEnoughPractices2017] for exceptions).
+While both reproducible research and data management advocates and experts are advising researchers to design a folder organisation structure ([@LibraryCarpentryLcfairresearch2019], [@theturingwaycommunityTuringWayHandbook2019]), only few actually provide examples or attempt to homogenize the structure (but see [@vuorreSharingOrganizingResearch2020] and [@wilsonGoodEnoughPractices2017] for exceptions).

+We are data managers of different institutions working with neurobiologists, and we teamed up with the NFDI-neuro community to develop a new strategy to help researchers with their data management.
 We hypothesize that implementing a folder tree structure using a template could help researchers collaborate on their projects, and manage their data and files better.
 In a first step,
-we designed two templates and a survey to guide our efforts to develop a template that would fit and hopefully be accepted by a large part of our community.
+we designed two templates (fig. 1) and a survey to guide our efforts.
 We are presenting here the analysis of the survey answer and a novel version of the template in accordance with the received feedback.
-This blog ends by outlining the gin-tonic application, that brings some technical solution to bring more flexibility in the template, expandind the project-bound template to deal with an experiment level and a meta-project level, using the git submodule technology.
+This blog ends by outlining the gin-tonic application, that brings some technical solution (based on the git submodule technology) to add flexibility and ease of use in the template.

 # The survey